The Cross Art Projects. Art Gallery, Sydney, Kings Cross, NSW. About us.

 Narrow Llankelly Lane (6 metres across) links these special places and buildings.
 The lane was dignified with the name ‘Llankelly Lane’ in 1922, was renamed ‘Llankelly Place’ in the late 1980s after City Council acquired privately owned sections of the laneway, Springfield Avenue (renamed Springfield Mall) and garages on Orwell Street to create Springfield Gardens.
 The Mayor Doug Sutherland opened the gardens in 1986 (plaque).

 In 2000-2003 architect Peter McGregor redesigned Llankelly Lane and Springfield Mall.
 His lightwork and pavements have become quiet local place markers and a sensitive evocation of a European style pedestrian lane.
-The lane is a special place, with a Local Recreation Reservation (Zoning Control No 9(c) South Sydney Council Local Environmental Plan 1998.
-Residents are fighting to protect the area’s fine-grained residential and mixed commercial character, under threat from commercial ‘activation’ and a high rent monoculture.
+Residents are fighting to protect the area’s fine-grained residential and mixed commercial character, under threat from commercial ‘activatio’, a high rent monoculture and redevelopment for ‘luxury’ apartments which is forcing out low income residents.

 The Cross Art Projects, Llankelly Lane